Search

 Expect a huge gym floor, dedicated cycle, combat and HIIT studios, a diffuser-lit mind-and-body space for yoga and Pilates, dedicated recovery and stretch areas, and steam and sauna experiences.

-The wet spa with an 18-metre pool is due to open in spring 2026, rounding out a destination that feels as much like a wellness retreat as a workout hub.
+The wet spa with an 18-metre pool is opening soon, rounding out a destination that feels as much like a wellness retreat as a workout hub.

 For more information, visit Third Space.